Garret Graves LA-06

 Early life and education

 Garret Graves was born on January 31, 1972, in Baton Rouge, Louisiana, to John and Cynthia (née Sliman) Graves.[2]
-He is a Catholic of Lebanese descent.[3][4]
+He is a Catholic and of partial Lebanese descent.[3][4]
 Graves graduated from Catholic High School (Baton Rouge, Louisiana) in 1990.
 He then attended the University of Alabama, Louisiana Tech, and American University.[5]

 Career

 Graves served as an aide for nine years to former U.S. Representative Billy Tauzin of Louisiana’s 3rd congressional district.
 He was also a legislative aide to the U.S. House Committee on Energy and Commerce, which Tauzin chaired.[6]
 In 2005, he became an aide for the United States Senate Committee on Commerce, Science and Transportation, working under Republican U.S. Senator David Vitter.
 He was the staff director for the United States Senate‘s Subcommittee on Climate Change and Impacts.
-He also worked for Democratic former U.S. Senator John Breaux, a protégé of Edwin Edwards and Vitter’s predecessor in the Senate.[7]
+He also worked for Democratic former U.S. senator John Breaux, a protégé of Edwin Edwards and Vitter’s predecessor in the Senate.[7]
 He served as a chief legislative aide to the U.S. Senate Committee on Environment and Public Works.[8]

 In 2008, Governor Bobby Jindal appointed Graves to chair the Louisiana Coastal Protection and Restoration Authority.[9]
 As chair, he negotiated on behalf of the state with British Petroleum over the Deepwater Horizon oil spill until resigning on February 17, 2014.[8]